AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

     > - **When multiple reviewers are assigned:** Your checkbox selection applies only to you.
 If you select **Mark topic as done**, the checkbox remains unchanged for other reviewers assigned to the same topic.
     > - **When the topic version changes:** Your checkbox selection applies only to the version you reviewed.
 If you select **Mark topic as done** for version 1.0 and the Author changes the topic to version 1.1, the checkbox is reset for you.
 If the Author later switches back to version 1.0, the checkbox remains unselected.

-6. Repeat the previous steps for the other topics you've finished reviewing.
+1. Repeat the previous steps for the other topics you've finished reviewing.

+    > [!NOTE]
+    >
+    > Marking individual topics as done helps you track your review progress and isn't required to complete the review task.
+You can complete the review task even if some topics aren't marked as done.

     ![](images/mark-topics-done-all.png)